obrhubr/take-it-easy/README.md

 ## Usage

 Install the required packages using `pip3 install -r requirements.txt`.
-Then either run the `python3 benchmark.py` or any of the provided bots:
+Then either run the `python3 benchmark.py` to test the included models, or you can try out any of the provided bots interactively.
+Running any of these scripts should create `output.html` which shows you the bot's predictions and allows you to play the game.
  - `python3 simple.py`
  - `python3 mcts.py`
  - `python3 nn.py`